Taha Dyab

-Taha Dyab (طٰهٰ دِيَاب; born 23 July 1990 in Aleppo, Syria) is a Syrian footballer who plays as a midfielder for Al-Herafyeen, which competes in the Syrian Premier League and is currently a member of the Syria national football team.
+Taha Dyab (طٰهٰ دِيَاب; born 23 July 1990) is a Syrian professional footballer who plays as a midfielder for Al-Hurriya in the Syrian Premier League.
+He is also a member of the Syria national team.

-Career

 Club career

-Dyab started his career in the youth system of Al-Ittihad and he played his first fully professional match in the Syrian Premier League for Al-Ittihad on 30 October 2007 in a 0–0 draw against Al-Futowa.
+Dyab was born in Aleppo, Syria.
+He started his career in the youth system of Al-Ittihad and he played his first fully professional match in the Syrian Premier League for Al-Ittihad on 30 October 2007 in a 0–0 draw against Al-Futowa.
 He helped the club reach the final of the AFC Cup the second most important association cup in Asia.
 Al-Ittihad won the final against Kuwaiti Premier League champions Al-Qadsia after penalties.
 The game was tied 1–1 after regular time and Extra Time.
 Dyab signed a two-year contract with Syrian League club Al-Shorta on 3 February 2012.
 Later on, he had short spells in Iraq, Lebanon and India, before transferring to Al-Herafyeen in 2018.